BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/dataset2_brightfield.md

 - DAB
 - Residual

-Under `View > Brightness/Contrast` adjust each channel.
+Under `View > Brightness/Contrast` to adjust each channel.
 Use `show grayscale` and `invert background` to get a fluorescence-like image.
-We aim for seeing the signal of the blue nuclei in one channel, the signal of the brown/red dots in another channel.
+We aim for seeing the signal of the blue nuclei in the Hematoxylin channel, the signal of the brown/red dots in the DAB channel.
+In Residual we should only see background.

 With `View > Show channel viewer` you can inspect the channels in a montage view:
 ![](images/screenshot_channel_viewer_original.png?raw=true "Screenshot")